-Practically no one would call the process of getting a small business loan “simple.”
+The process of getting a small business loan is generally a complicated one.
 You’ll have to meet a ton of different business loan requirements, which change depending on the loan product you want.
 And among those fluctuating factors might be a minimum credit score for loan eligibility.
 Or, maybe not.
 It has to do a lot with your situation and what exactly you’re after.

 But for the vast majority of small business loans, the lender will at least look at your credit score.
 Credit scores are a crucial factor in the loan underwriting process, since they help determine how trustworthy a borrower really is.
 The more creditworthy the borrower, the less risk that borrower poses to the lender.
 On the other hand, business owners with lower credit scores might have a tougher time securing the loans they want—or be shut out of certain loan types entirely.